Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/final_report.md

 ## Limitations

 Despite convincing preliminary results, there are several limitations that should be addressed.
-First, I annotated and reviewed the dataset on my own meaning an annotator bias might have taken place during this sole project.
-Better to have an annotation team to ensure the quality and address language specific nuances respectively.
-Second, all annotation has been done manually limiting the the project efficiency.
-For future replication of the project automated or semi-automated annotation process is preferred.
-Third, the sample size is very limited since only 50 conversations were annotated which might, in turn, led to partial rather than complete results.
-Last but not least, the lack of information regarding educational background of speakers might also affect my observations.
-Namely, I do not know if the speakers are simultaneous or sequential bilinguals and wether they studied in Kazakh or Russian schools.
-Having mix of subjects from both groups(simultaneous/ sequential bilinguals)/schools (Kazakh/Russian) might have led to different results.
+First, I annotated and reviewed the dataset, meaning an annotator bias might have taken place during this solo project.
+To ensure the quality and address language-specific nuances accordingly would be better to have an annotation team  (at least two annotators to attest to inter-annotator agreement).
+Second, all annotation has been done manually, limiting the project's efficiency.
+For future replication of the project, an automated or semi-automated annotation process is preferred.
+Third, the sample size is very limited since only 50 conversations were annotated, which, in turn, might lead to partial rather than complete results.
+Last but not least, the lack of information regarding the educational background of speakers might have also affected my observations.
+Namely, I do not know if the speakers are simultaneous or sequential bilinguals and whether they studied in Kazakh or Russian schools.
+Having a mix of subjects from both groups(simultaneous/ sequential bilinguals)/schools (Kazakh/Russian) might have led to different results.

 ## Conclusion